Skip to main content

 Homebrew Tap #

 Homebrew is a popular package repository among macOS users, which allows the additions of third-party repositories, colloquially known as Taps.
 Similarly to the AUR, tap repositories host installation scripts that the brew CLI can understand.
-After releasing to GitHub or GitLab, your custom installation script can be uploaded to your tab repository on GitHub.
+After releasing to GitHub or GitLab, your custom installation script can be uploaded to your tab repository.

 # yaml-language-server: $schema=https://goreleaser.com/static/schema.json